Frequently Asked Questions

 Cycling In Sync

-I am registered to Cycle In Sync on September 11th, how will I get my t-shirt?
+I am registered to Cycle In Sync, how will I get my t-shirt?

 Do I need to ride a specific distance?